USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 The configuration options listed here are set during compilation of the CCTM executable through the build script, bldit_cctm.csh, located under the CCTM/scripts folder.
 When these options are invoked they create a binary executable that is fixed to the specified configuration.
-To change these options you must recompile CCTM and create a new executable.
+To change these options, you must recompile CCTM and create a new executable.

 Several of the CCTM science modules have more than one option.
 Brief descriptions of these options are provided here.